calltelemetry/calltelemetry/docs/deployment/ova.md

 Download the OVA and import to Vmware.

-As built below, it's good for about 100/calls/second.
+As built below in the deafult template, it should service around 100/calls/second.

 Requirements: